Suntrakanesh/Dustbin_Telegram_Alert/README.md

 # Dustbin_Telegram_Alert

+Dustbin Telegram Alert is developed in Arduino sketch which utilizes nodeMCU to push an alert messege to telegram bot.
+It is used to detect the presence of dust inside the dustbin.
+Once the dustbin is filled, it will send an alert message to telegram bot.
+It utilizes ultrasonic sensor to detect the dust inside the dustbin and nodeMCU to push an alert message to the telegram bot.

 Before executing "TelegramAlert.ino" code , make sure that the "TelegramBot-Library-master.zip" is downloaded.
 It is a library file used to push and pull the messages in telegram.
 After downloading the "TelegramBot-Library-master.zip", you need to add it to your arduino library.

 Follow the steps below to add it to your arduino library :